mariuszdrynda/nondeterministic_virtual_machine/README.md

 - undefined operation for variables of two different types (example: a+b, for a:Int, b:String)
 - divisoin by 0
 - index out of bound
+- two functions of same arguments types, and return type

 ### OPTIMALIZATIONS